 Amaroo is served by 2 schools, including 1 primary, 1 combined.
 The average ICSEA score is 1082, which is above the national average of 1,000.
 Public transport access includes 26 bus stops.
 The crime rate in the Unincorporated ACT LGA is below average at 2,317 incidents per 100,000 population.

-From an investment perspective, Amaroo offers a gross rental yield of 2.4%, rated as low yield.
+Looking at the investment signals, Amaroo shows a gross rental yield of approximately 2.4%, rated as low yield.
 Property prices are near the state median ($1.0M/$1.0M).
 The price-to-income ratio of 7.0x is considered moderate.
 House prices have moved +2.5% year-on-year.
+Population growth of +1.3% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.